Relational De-Creation

 What it gets right

-Eternal Conscious Torment rightly insists that final judgment is real, dreadful, and not to be softened into a harmless disappearance.
+Eternal Conscious Torment rightly insists that final judgment is real, dreadful, and not to be softened into mere disappearance.
 It rightly takes seriously the Bible’s language of fire, punishment, torment, exclusion, and warning.
 It also rightly refuses any view of judgment that treats evil as trivial or assumes that God’s holiness can simply overlook rebellion.

 These are important instincts.
 Scripture does not present final judgment as sentimental, symbolic in the sense of unreal, or morally weightless.
 The wicked are raised, judged, exposed, and held accountable before God.
 Judgment is severe because evil is real, holy because God is holy, and morally serious because God’s justice answers evil truthfully.